Ladybug870/Remote-desktop-startup/README.md

 </p>

 <h1>How to access Remote Desktop on Windows 10</h1>
-This tutorial outlines how to navigate to Remote Desktop.<br />
+This tutorial outlines how to navigate to Remote Desktop using a Windows 10 PC.<br />